shaun-rutherford/terraform/README.md

 # Terraform

 ## Description
+NOTE - This code was written before Terraform 1.12 was available.
+Since then Terraform has proper loops and I'll be updating this code to take advantage of that as time permits and I learn how to properly use it.

 Welcome to my AWS terraform project.
 This project is mostly a way for me to learn AWS+Terraform but you are free to use the code I've provided if it makes your life easier.